-There are other products that pool owners should consider purchasing such as foam bottom, foam walls, pool cove, an automatic pool cleaner, a ladder pad, pool stairs with handrails, a pool alarm and a thermometer.
-These products all enhance the pool experience by bringing comfort, ease or safety to the pool owners and guests.
-These additional items could add another $1,100 to the cost of your package, but are worth the price in the benefits they produce.
+Items such as an extension pole, leaf net attachment, curved wall brush, vacuum head, solar cover, winter cover, backwash hose and enough balancing chemicals and chlorine to start the pool and continue for the first month of operation, should cost an additional $500.
+And there are other products you may want to consider purchasing, such as foam bottom, foam walls, pool cove, an automatic pool cleaner, a ladder pad, pool stairs with handrails, a pool alarm and a thermometer.
+These products all enhance the pool experience by bringing comfort, ease and safety to pool owners and guests.
+These additional items can add another $1,100 to the cost of your package, but are worth the price in the benefits they produce.

 A significant part of the cost of a pool is the cost of the labor it takes to install it.
 An experienced four-person crew starting at 7 a.m. and working straight through with one lunch break should be able to finish in 12 hours.
 So you can calculate labor time as about 84 man-hours.
 Multiply that by the going hourly rate for labor, and you get an idea of how much the installation cost might run.
 For example, for a four-man crew making $20 per hour, your cost would $1,680—but it might be more or less if labor costs in your area are different.

 This is based on no delays for delivery of either sand or water.
 Masonry sand usually provides the base for the pool, and a municipality may have to deliver water if there is no other water access.
 This also presumes that the pool location has level ground — if not, a small bobcat or bulldozer with operator may need to be hired to level the ground.
 A good ballpark estimate: Plan on another $2,000 for labor costs to have your pool installed.